alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 ing `corectl values Movie`{{execute}} we can se tha values of the Movie field.
 <br>

->>Apparently there are more two more fields in our data tables, can you use `corectl fields` to figure out how many of the movies that were made in 2009?<<
+>>As you can see there are more two more fields in our data tables, can you use `corectl fields` to figure out how many of the movies that were made in 2009?<<
 [ ] One
 [*] Two
 [ ] Three